Arsenal21/stripe-payments/stripe-payments/readme.txt

 == Changelog ==

 = 1.7.9.2 =
+- Fixed variable price was improperly handled for products in some cases.
 - Payment buttons are not clickable until Javascript libraries are loaded on page view.
 This prevents "Invalid Stripe Token" errors on some configurations.
 - You can customize currency symbol on settings page now.
 - Prioritized button_text parameter for product shortcode (useful if you want to have several buttons with different text for same product).